 Core documents: passport, ARC, application form, passport photos, entry/exit record (출입국 사실증명), income proof, tax payment certificate, residential registration or lease agreement, TOPIK certificate or KIIP completion certificate, criminal background check, and sub-type-specific additional documents.
 Submit at your local immigration office.

-- Consult an immigration lawyer 6–12 months before applying — they can flag any issues with your specific record and give you time to address them.
+Consult an 행정사 6–12 months before applying — they can flag any issues with your specific record and give you time to address them.

 Need help with this?